mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

     </figure>

-!!! question "Can you access the parent in the constructor?"
+!!! question "Can you access the parent in the constructor? :beginner:"

     No, it doesn't work because the node is not attached yet ([Concept constructors | MPS](https://www.jetbrains.com/help/mps/behavior.html#conceptconstructors)).
 Use a [node factory](https://www.jetbrains.com/help/mps/smodel-language-modification-operations.html#newnodecreation) to access the parent instead.